Adam-Thometz/Newspaper-Translator/README.md

 # Web Scraper

-This is a web scraping app that gets headlines from foreign newspapers and translates them into English
+This is a web scraping app that gets headlines from foreign newspapers and translates them into English using AI.

+## Tech used
+- Python
+- OpenAI API
+- Beautiful Soup + LXML

 ## Setup (from root directory)
 1. `python3 -m venv env`